 Create New Fields

-You can create additional Fields for your contacts, accounts, deals or any of your Apps within FreeAgent CRM or edit the existing ones.
+You can create additional Fields for your contacts, accounts, opportunities or any of your Apps within FreeAgent CRM or edit the existing ones.

-You will notice that the system already has existing Fields, however, it is completely possible to edit, rearrange, and even deactivate them.
+You will notice that the system includes a set of predefined fields, however, it is completely possible to edit, rearrange, deactivate, and even delete them.

 Add a Field

-To add your own Fields, click the 'Add Custom Field' button.
+To add your own Fields, click the 'Add Field' button.

 A small modal window will appear where you can give your Field a name and also select its type.
-There are five different Field types: Choice List, Currency, Date, Email, Location, Number, Percent, Phone, Text, and URL.
+There are different Field types: Choice List, Currency, Date, Email, Location, Number, Percent, Phone, Text, and URL.
+When you create or edit a field you can decide whether that field should be required, by enabling the checkbox (1).
+Please note that some field types don't have this option.

 This Field type will allow you to create different options from which to select from and the best of all the information of this field becomes filterable.
 The creation of this Field type involves a two-step process.
 First, you create the field, and then you edit it to add the different choices.

 To create the Field, type in the name, select 'Choice List' in the Data Type and click the 'Save' button.
+If you want to make this field required, then click the checkbox.
 If you click on the 'Allow Ad-hoc Creation' box, you are going to be able to add Choices to this field either through a CSV import or directly in the formularies.
 If you only want to have a predefined set of choices, we recommend that you don't enable this option.

 Give the Choice a name and click 'Save.'
 Note that the 'Order' field indicates the order in which the 'choice' will appear on the drop-down menu.
 Add as many choices as you need.